 This mechanism is great when you want to define constants and optimize macros in your repository.
 Why?
 Because the

 .mc2 files that are in your repository are executed by your Warp10 platform at initialization to parse their macro and reference them for later use by incoming scripts.
 So every early binding in your macros will be computed only once at that time.

 Take this macro:

 If you put that macro in your macro repository, the shape computation, which could be very long, will be done only once.
 Calling the macro will be very fast because it will only return the reference to an already existing object.

-But what if you want to place a constant in a macro but its value depends from previous code?
-You can’t do this:
+But what if you want to place a constant in a macro, but its value depends on previous code?
+You can't do this: